Developer Notes

 Splitting an API surface makes sense conceptually but when you need to deploy multiple services for your module, it costs real money.
 This is the most common counter argument, and it's worth taking seriously.
 A service is a unit of deployment with its own pipeline, infrastructure, and operational overhead.

-In a modern container environment the marginal cost of an additional service is low.
+In a modern container-based environment the marginal cost of an additional service is low.
 The incident cost is not.

 Separation pays off